MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ## 3. Display the balance of and transfer an ERC-20 token

-Now that you have set up the basics, you can display the balance of a specific ERC-20 token, such as STRK, and perform a transfer using the `WalletAccount` instance.
+Now that you have set up the basic interaction, you can display the balance of a specific ERC-20 token, such as STRK, and perform a transfer using the `WalletAccount` instance.

 ### 3.1.
 Set up the contract